Robert Daws: Acting career

-He stars as Peter Weiss in the movie The Piper which premieres in Oct 2021, and P.G.
-Wodehouse in William Humble's Wodehouse In Wonderland.
+In 2022-2023, he appeared in 7 episodes of the BBC series Sister Boniface Mysteries as Chief Constable Hector Lowsley.
+He starred as Peter Weiss in the 2023 film The Piper.

 Literary career

 Daws worked with best-selling mystery writer Adam Croft on a radio-play adaptation of Croft's 2011 book, Exit Stage Left, which was released in 2012 with Daws playing the lead character Kempston Hardwick.
 Daws and Croft present the crime fiction podcast 'Partners In Crime'.

 Daws' first crime novella, The Rock, was published in July 2012.
 This was followed in September 2016 with a sequel, The Poisoned Rock.
 A third volume of the series, The Killing Rock, was published in 2020.

 Personal life

 Daws was born in Leigh-on-Sea, Essex.

 Since February 2003 he has been married to Amy Robbins (his co-star in The Royal, who played Dr. Jill Weatherill, who later became his screen wife).
 They have two daughters, Elizabeth and May, and a son, Benjamin.
 They live in Ampthill, Bedfordshire, where Robert compered the town's first Proms in June 2009 and helped to set up the Ampthill Literary Festival.